cheestudio/startup-blocks/README.md

 ### Registering ACF Field Groups

-This framework will automatically register field groups, based off their path, using ACF Builder to construct the fields. *This workflow is optional.*
+This framework will automatically register field groups located in `/init/fields`.

-1) Within the `init/fields` folder is where includes for various field types would be located.
+*This workflow is optional.*

-2) Within the `init/acf.php` contains a loop that will grab all field includes and automatically register them.
+1) Within the `init/acf.php` contains a loop that will grab all field includes and automatically register them.
+2) Within the `init/fields` folder is where includes for various field types would be located, with the *exception* of `blocks`.
 3) File names should be unique, as well as the `FieldsBuilder` names.
+4) Partials for re-use should be placed under `/init/fields/partials`.
+**Note:** Partials are parsed alphabetically

 *To disable ACF Builder workflow:* Set `$acf_builder` to `FALSE` in `/init/acf.php`.

 ### Registering ACF Blocks

-This framework will automatically register [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) based off their path name and template tags. *This workflow is optional.*
+This framework will automatically register [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) based off their path name and template tags.
+See `partials/blocks/custom-block/` for an example. *This workflow is optional.*

 1. The `partials/blocks` is the folder where all custom Blocks should be located.
 The function in `init/acf.php` will loop through all sub-folders in this directory and register the blocks based off their folder path name.
-2. Each Block contains three components:
+2. Each Block contains four components:
+* **fields.php -** This file contains the ACF Builder fields for the block. **Note:** All fields for Blocks are automatically placed into a Group field for organization and easi retreival within `template.php`.
-* **template.php -** This file contains all the markup and logic of the block, as well as the template tags to determine its attributes
+* **template.php -** This file contains all the markup and logic of the block, as well as the template tags to determine its Block attributes (e.g..
+Title, Icon, Alignments).
+Located at the top of `template.php` (following the template tags) is a simple function which will automatically establish the `$group` variable for all fields.
 * **style.scss -** This is the SCSS that will compile to CSS for both the front end view and Block Editor preview
 * **script.js -** This file contains all the JS specific code for the individual block. *This file is optional.*
 * The GULP Workflow, if `BLOCK_MODE` is set to `TRUE`, will automatically compile all SCSS files it finds in these block directories.